 Test Drive: How to dispose e-waste in Delhi

-Delhi generates an estimated 200,000 tonne of e-waste each year.
-However, without a dedicated e-waste park, the city is still reliant on the only registered e-waste collection centre in Mandoli.
+Delhi generates an estimated 200,000 tonnes of e-waste each year.
+But the city still relies on registered e-waste collection centre in Mandoli

 The proper disposal of electronic waste (e-waste) is an issue that plagues Delhi.
 The Capital is estimated to generate around 200,000 tonne of e-waste per annum, but with no fixed mechanism for the safe and convenient disposal of this waste, around 90% of electronic products end up in landfills, or reach the informal sector, where they are dismantled in the open.
 HT correspondent Jasjeev Gandhiok tried to get rid of an old smartphone and a broken powerbank to assess how e-waste can safely be disposed of in the Capital.